 Application deadline: Feb.
 17, 2017, 6 p.m.
 ET/5 p.m.
 CT

 The Great Lakes Commission-Sea Grant Fellowship is sponsored by the Great Lakes Commission, the National Oceanic and Atmospheric Administration’s (NOAA) National Sea Grant College Program and the Great Lakes Sea Grant Network.
 The upcoming year (2017/2018) will be the 18th year of the program.
-The selected Fellow will work with members of the Great Lakes’ science, policy and information/education communities to advance the environmental quality and sustainable development goals of the Great Lakes states.
-In so doing, the Fellow will contribute to and benefit from research coordination and policy analysis activities.
+The selected Fellow will work with members of the Great Lakes’ science, policy, communication and education communities to advance the environmental quality and sustainable development goals of the Great Lakes states.
+The Fellow will contribute to and benefit from research coordination and policy analysis activities.
 The Fellow will be located at the Great Lakes Commission offices in Ann Arbor, Michigan.

-The length of assignment is for one year and is non-renewable.
-The inclusive dates of the official fellowship are June 1, 2016 through May 31, 2017; however, start and end dates are negotiable to accommodate academic semester or other recipient needs.
+The length of assignment is one year and is non-renewable.
+The inclusive dates of the fellowship are June 1, 2017 through May 31, 2018; however, start and end dates are negotiable to accommodate academic semester or other recipient needs.

 - Personal and academic resume or curriculum vitae (not to exceed two pages);

 - Education and career goal statement emphasizing the applicant’s abilities and expectations for the fellowship experience (1,000 words or less);

 - Two letters of recommendation, of which one must be from the student’s faculty advisor or major professor.
 For continuing students, this letter should clearly state the professor’s endorsement of the student’s acceptance of the fellowship, if offered.

 - A personalized letter of endorsement from the sponsoring Sea Grant director that describes what makes the applicant a good candidate for the Fellowship; and

 - A clear scanned copy of undergraduate and graduate student transcripts.

 Note: Thesis papers or practicums should not be included